Mycobee/simplebill/README.md

 # simplebill

 I got tired of copy-pasting Excel invoices like a caveman.
 I didn't want to pay for invoicing software or self-host some "freemium" product masquerading as free and open source.
-I just wanted to send a bill.
+I just wanted to send invoices easily.
 So I built this.

 `simplebill` turns YAML files + an HTML template into clean PDF invoices.
 No cloud apps, no subscriptions, no vendor lock-in.
 Just your terminal.